 Split: 60% to artist, 15% to 1stdibs + 3% handling fee, 22% to gallery

 Rolling deadline for submission.
-Typically, your work will be posted within two weeks of submission.
+Typically, your work will be posted two to three weeks after your submission.
 Do not hesitate to submit in batches that we can release over time.

 The submission form asks for the following information.